tusharad/Reddit-Clone-Haskell/README.md

 ## Getting Started

-To get HaskRead up and running on your local machine, follow these simple steps:
+To get application up and running on your local machine, follow these simple steps:

 ### Prerequisites